SC Ports Accountability Project

 The $822,000 payout — and what the record shows

-The payout is a clear test of statutory governance.
-The record shows how major decisions can move forward without transparent, accountable public process.
+A direct test of statutory governance—and how major decisions move without transparent public process.

 Read the case file →